Dima146/personnel-management-system/readme.md

 * Spring JDBC Template to access data stored in a relational database
 * Spring Web MVC - a framework that built on model-view-controller pattern for developing web applications
 * Spring Security - a framework that provides authentication, authorization, and protection against common attacks
-* Spring Boot 3.0.6 - a tool that makes developing web application Java Spring Framework faster and easier
+* Spring Boot 3.0.6 RELEASE - a tool that makes developing web application Java Spring Framework faster and easier
 * Hibernate Validator - an implementation of Jakarta Bean Validation for data validation
 * JUnit 5 and Mockito for testing (all the layers of architecture covered with tests)
 * Thymeleaf - a server-side Java template engine to generate HTML pages